FERC Carbon Pricing Conference Highlights State-Federal Divide on Clean Power Policy

 Real-world carbon pricing proposals in the spotlight

-While ISO-NE supports carbon pricing in principle, and PJM is studying its potential, there are major challenges for ISOs covering multiple states with different policy objectives to negotiate a commonly acceptable market design.
+While ISO-NE supports carbon pricing in principle and PJM is studying its potential, there are major challenges for ISOs covering multiple states with different policy objectives to negotiate a commonly acceptable market design.

-As a single-state grid operator, NYISO’s carbon pricing proposal is the most advanced effort yet to bring this concept to reality, although it’s still awaiting the core piece of data that will enable it — a social cost of carbon calculation from New York state regulators that will set the price.
+As a single-state grid operator, NYISO’s carbon-pricing proposal is the most advanced effort yet to bring this concept to reality, although it’s still awaiting the core piece of data that will enable it: a social cost of carbon calculation from New York state regulators that will set the price.

 To align its market operations with New York’s aggressive goals to decarbonize its energy sector by 2040, “reflecting a social cost of carbon dioxide emissions, set through a state or regional initiative, is essential,” NYISO CEO Rich Dewey said.

-Wednesday’s conference saw broad agreement that FERC has legal authority to consider ISO and RTO carbon pricing plans, and to approve them if they meet its mandate to assure “just and reasonable” rates.
+Wednesday’s conference saw broad agreement that FERC has legal authority to consider ISO and RTO carbon-pricing plans and to approve them if they meet its mandate to ensure “just and reasonable” rates.

-But experts disagreed on whether FERC can act unilaterally to order ISOs and RTOs to create something approaching a national carbon pricing regime.
+But experts disagreed on whether FERC can act unilaterally to order ISOs and RTOs to create something approaching a national carbon-pricing regime.
 Ari Peskoe, director of the Electricity Law Initiative at Harvard University, argued that FERC has that authority under the Federal Power Act.
-Other participants argued that such a move might be open to legal challenge, “absent a congressional mandate to do so,” FERC Chairman Neil Chatterjee said in a Thursday press conference.
+Other participants argued that such a move might be open to legal challenge “absent a congressional mandate to do so,” FERC Chairman Neil Chatterjee said in a Thursday press conference.

-And because FERC lacks authority over environmental regulations, carbon pricing proposals would need to clearly center on fostering more cost-effective markets, he said.
+And because FERC lacks authority over environmental regulations, carbon-pricing proposals would need to clearly center on fostering more cost-effective markets, he said.
 “FERC is not in the driver’s seat when it comes to environmental policy.”

-Chatterjee declined to comment on NYISO’s carbon pricing proposal as a matter yet to be taken up by FERC, but said that any carbon pricing plan before it would undergo a “fact-specific analysis” to determine “whether such a proposal is just and reasonable.”
+Chatterjee declined to comment on NYISO’s carbon-pricing proposal as a matter yet to be taken up by FERC, but said that any carbon-pricing plan before it would undergo a “fact-specific analysis” to determine “whether such a proposal is just and reasonable.”

-Chatterjee did affirm that market designs that incorporate carbon cap-and-trade policies such as the Regional Greenhouse Gas Initiative (RGGI) including 10 Northeastern states, or California grid operator CAISO’s incorporation of carbon prices from the state’s cap-and-trade program into its multi-state Electricity Imbalance Market (EIM).
+Chatterjee did affirm the validity of market designs that incorporate carbon cap-and-trade policies such as the Regional Greenhouse Gas Initiative including 10 Northeastern states, or California grid operator CAISO’s incorporation of carbon prices from the state’s cap-and-trade program into its multi-state Electricity Imbalance Market.
 “I think there’s a well-understood mechanism for reflecting the costs that generators face to comply with these programs in their energy market offers.”

 Looming state-federal conflicts

-Chatterjee was less supportive of proposals from New Jersey, Maryland and Illinois, states with clean energy mandates, to consider departing PJM’s capacity market to avoid the expected negative effects of FERC’s MOPR ruling.
+Chatterjee was less supportive of proposals from New Jersey, Maryland and Illinois, states with clean-energy mandates, to consider departing PJM’s capacity market to avoid the expected negative effects of FERC’s minimum offer price rule decision.
 So far none have taken that step, which could expose them to increased costs and complications in securing resources needed for grid reliability.

-“I know that the Governor of Illinois, and other states, have recognized that there are consequences to removing themselves from FERC jurisdictional markets,” he said.
+“I know that the governor of Illinois and other states have recognized that there are consequences to removing themselves from FERC jurisdictional markets,” he said.

-But Exelon CEO Chris Crane noted Wednesday that the economic struggles of its Illinois nuclear fleet — now the subject of a tense standoff with Gov. JB Pritzker and Illinois lawmakers over what policies will allow the state to pursue its clean energy and carbon reduction goals — are a “direct result of failing to have a meaningful carbon price in the wholesale power market.”
+But Exelon CEO Chris Crane noted Wednesday that the economic struggles of its Illinois nuclear fleet — now the subject of a tense standoff with Governor JB Pritzker and Illinois lawmakers over what policies will allow the state to pursue its clean-energy and carbon-reduction goals — are a “direct result of failing to have a meaningful carbon price in the wholesale power market.”

-Crane also highlighted that state-by-state policies run the risk of enabling “leakage,” or increasing use of cheaper carbon-emitting outside their borders, since wholesale markets are “explicitly designed to shift generation from the higher-priced state to the lower-priced state.”
+Crane also highlighted that state-by-state policies run the risk of enabling “leakage,” or increasing use of cheaper carbon-emitting resources outside their borders, since wholesale markets are “explicitly designed to shift generation from the higher-priced state to the lower-priced state.”

 What’s more, the country’s existing cap-and-trade programs “in every case are coupled with clean energy credit programs” of the kind that have been treated as market-distorting in FERC’s PJM and NYISO decisions, he said.

-Sue Tierney, senior advisor for the Analysis Group and a former Massachusetts utility commissioner and U.S. Energy Department assistant secretary for policy, noted in her Wednesday statement that how FERC decides on NYISO’s carbon pricing proposal may serve as a key test for states weighing their alternatives.
+Sue Tierney, senior adviser for the Analysis Group and a former Massachusetts utility commissioner and U.S. Energy Department assistant secretary for policy, noted in her Wednesday statement that how FERC decides on NYISO’s carbon-pricing proposal may serve as a key test for states weighing their alternatives.

-“If FERC believes it cannot approve a tariff with a carbon pricing mechanism in it, on the one hand, and that it must take steps, on the other, to inhibit states with organized RTOs from exercising their resource preferences, then it will create an entirely untenable position for the 20 states and District of Columbia served by ISO-NE, NYISO and PJM,” she said.
+“If FERC believes it cannot approve a tariff with a carbon-pricing mechanism in it, on the one hand, and that it must take steps, on the other, to inhibit states with organized RTOs from exercising their resource preferences, then it will create an entirely untenable position for the 20 states and District of Columbia served by ISO-NE, NYISO and PJM,” she said.
 If that were to happen, “[i]t would not surprise me to see many states exit from organized RTO capacity markets if they feel that remaining in them will prevent them from meeting their own statutory mandates.”